opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 - AGCO - [Dr. Yu-Hung Chang](https://www.linkedin.com/in/dryuhungchang/), Advanced Quality Analytics

 Instructions to playback the recording are [posted here.](https://community.rstudio.com/t/r-in-manufacturing-and-consumer-products-virtual-meetup-recording-from-march-2nd/96941)

+⭐️ March 5th [Chicago Chapter of INFORMS:  Data Analysis in The New Normal](https://www.meetup.com/INFORMS-Chicago-Chapter-Meetup/events/276336478/) with guest speaker Kevin Hartman.
+As Global Head of Analyst Development at Google, Kevin is responsible for leading the design, implementation, and evolution of a program to recruit, onboard, and develop 3,000+ data analysts working across Google's global network.
+The event was also recorded.

 Other upcoming events: